lookfirst/systemjs-seed/README.md

 - Uses the [karma-babel-preprocessor](https://github.com/babel/karma-babel-preprocessor) to ES6 compile tests inline
 - Moves all tests to a separate folder to prevent leakage into `dist`
 - Minifies HTML in production
-- Runs tests on Travis CI using PhantomJS and Protractor
+- Runs tests on Travis CI using Karma / PhantomJS and Protractor

 ## How to use this project